10 Things to Do in Washington DC in Winter

 Smithsonian National Zoo| ©Kaemat

-The Smithsonian National Zoo is one of the most important zoos in the United States and on the planet.
-Famous are, for example, its panda bears, which attract more than 2 million visitors a year.
+The Smithsonian National Zoo is one of the most important zoos in the United States and the world.
+Its giant pandas are particularly famous, attracting more than 2 million visitors a year.

-Since winter is not very inviting to go to the zoo, the zoo itself organizes special events and activities to attract people and one of them is the ZooLights in which the zoo is illuminated in a special way and some of the nocturnal animal enclosures remain open.
+Since winter is not the most inviting time to visit the zoo, the zoo itself organizes special events and activities to attract people, one of which is ZooLights, when the zoo is specially lit up and some of the nocturnal animal enclosures remain open.

-By the way, if you are interested in Natural History you should not miss to book tickets for the Smithsonian National Museum.
-You will be able to contemplate more than 146 million specimens of flora, fauna, minerals, etc. and, of course, you will do it in the cold.
+By the way, if you are interested in natural history, be sure to book tickets for the Smithsonian National Museum.
+You can see more than 146 million specimens of flora, fauna, minerals, etc., and, of course, you'll be sheltered from the cold.

 • Location: Smithsonian National Zoo, Connecticut Avenue